mr-word/base32cc/README.md

 [base32cx](https://word.site/2019/11/13/base32cx/) is a base32 encoding with letter-case checksum.

+It uses the alphabet `456789ABCDEFGHIJKLMNOPQRSTUVWXYZ` to maximize the expected number of checksum bits.

 It's pronounced "base 32 **checks**" or shortened to "b32x".
-Don't say "base32x", because that's a homophone for "base32hex".
+(Don't say "base32x", because that's a homophone for "base32hex".)

 This is the first implementation.
 It is not efficient and the canonical tests need to be verified.
 Please consider making your own implementation.